 You May Also Enjoy 12 Useful Kids Cooking Skills easily mastered by Preschoolers

 #8.
 Superfood Flapjacks

-You may also like 10 Quick & Healthy Breakfast Ideas that aren’t Porridge
+You May Also Enjoy 10 Quick & Healthy Breakfast Ideas that aren’t Porridge

 #9.
 Breakfast Berry Muffins

 A healthy alternative to cupcakes, these breakfast berry muffins are easy to make and can be filled with the fruit of your choice, either fresh or frozen.

 Although the name suggests you have them for breakfast they can obviously be enjoyed at any time of the day.
 They are particularly delicious still warm from the oven.